 I ran my normal neighborhood 3 mile loop in 26:05 for a pace time of 8:41 per mile.
 I kept my average HR in the proper zone at 123bpm with a max HR at about minute 17 of 131bpm.
 The run felt good as to be expected but 3 miles is just enough to get your body active and before you know it, it’s over!

 So I then changed into my cooler weather cycling clothes and loaded up the race-prepped tri-bike into the car to take a short drive to a Park District in our neighborhood which as a walker/runner/bike loop of only 8/10ths of a mile.
 This is actually perfect for a shake-down ride on the tri-bike to make sure everything is functioning correctly such as; race rims/tires, front and rear derailleur, shifters, etc…I covered 4.8 miles in 16:39 time wise for an average rate of speed of 17.3mph.
-My average HR was spot-on at 119bpm with a max HR of 139bpm while I was testing the large 56t chainring with the small 11t rear cassette gear.
+My average HR was spot-on at 119bpm with a max HR of 139bpm while I was testing the large56t chainring with the small11t rear cassette gear.
 My average cadence was slightly slow as I was attempting to focus on other critical tech stuff at 82rpm with a max cadence of 105rpm while testing my climbing gears…I gotta say everything felt really good while riding the tri-bike…felt like I had a need for speed in a big way ;-)

 Tomorrow morning I’ll run another 3 mile warm-up run at a slightly quicker pace then I go visit my Doc Chiropractor for another MAT therapy session geared more about race preparation then mid-day I shall head out to Galena…

+The doc chiro worked me over bigtime on Monday evening so today I'm feeling some soreness but that should ease away starting tomorrow...that MATS therapy is tough but good for the body...my next session is early this friday morning as a tune-up session before the race.
 I have chosen to take complete rest days Monday and Tuesday so far this week and depending on the weather tonight it might be yet another day of rest & recovery towards healing and saturdays race.
 I'm keeping my fingers crossed as the weather forecast is not looking too kind for Galena this saturday morning...time will tell :-)

 Also over the next two days I have to get my bike, equipment and gear set-up for the trip out to Galena...better get moving!